World Map of the 25 Most Spoken Languages

 Regional language in: Honduras in the Bay Islands, Micronesia except for Kosrae, Netherlands in Saint Maarten, Saint Eustatius and Saba islands

 Widely spoken in: Cyprus, Ethiopia, Indonesia, Israel, Palestine, Switzerland

-The English language dates back to the 5th century AD, when Germanic tribes invaded the isle of Britain.
+The English language dates back to the fifth century A.D. when Germanic tribes invaded the isle of Britain.
 Today, nearly 1.5 billion people speak it, including 480 million native English speakers.
 That's 20 percent of the world!

 As the world's most commonly spoken language, English is also considered the official language of international business.

 2. Mandarin Chinese — 1.3 Billion Speakers